 The United States controls certain exports to protect national security, to prevent domestic shortages and inflation, and to promote U.S. foreign policy objectives.
 Efforts are underway in the 107th Congress to rewrite and enact a permanent replacement for the Export Administration Act of 1979 (EAA).
-Past efforts to reauthorize the Act have been affected by the continuing tension between national security and commercial interests.18
+Past efforts to reauthorize the Act have been affected by the continuing tension between national security and commercial interests.
+Export administration is one of the issues on the trade agenda that was not dealt with in the Trade Act of 2002, and therefore, remains to be addressed in the 107th Congress.